Meredith Grey: Characterization

-Pompeo has consistently advocated for a truthful and realistic storyline for her character, Meredith Grey, emphasizing that life's complexities can't always be wrapped up neatly.
+Pompeo has consistently advocated for a truthful and realistic storyline for her character, Meredith Grey, emphasizing that life's complexities cannot always be wrapped up neatly.
 She strives for authenticity in portraying Meredith's emotional journey, and this commitment has shaped many of her character's defining moments.
 Reflecting on one of Meredith's controversial actions—tampering with Derek Shepherd's clinical trial—Pompeo acknowledged the gravity of the act, saying: "Listen, what Meredith did clearly crossed a line.
 Derek has a right to be pissed".
 Despite the consequences, Shonda Rhimes remained confident that Grey and Shepherd were ultimately meant to be together, believing that they would find their way back to each other in the end.

 Meredith's relationship with Cristina Yang has often been referred to as a "sisterhood".
 Cristina repeatedly calls Meredith "her person", signifying their deep emotional bond.
 The two were dubbed the "twisted sisters" for their shared emotional complexities and struggles.
 In the Season 3 finale, the duo even went on a "honeymoon" together, which Rhimes described as her favorite detail of the finale.
 Their relationship was an important anchor for both characters, representing a non-romantic partnership that was just as significant as any romantic relationship in the series.